 You may be reading this article just as a loved one has passed away, or possibly because you have harmful thoughts yourself.
 If you’re struggling, there is help.

 💔 Emotional stress: there are plenty of ways to get emotional guidance, emergency care or even long-term help.
 Samaritans is a wonderful resource if you need a place to start.

 Samaritans – Number: 116 123 E-mail: firstname.lastname@example.org

 For an existing life policy, life insurance will always payout for suicidal death, so long as the information given during the application was accurate and it’s past the suicide clause period.
 Hopefully, this information has been helpful if you or someone you know has questions regarding life insurance and suicide.
 If you have more questions about life insurance, Bequest is here for you.
+Mental health discrimination is not ok.
 We are busting insurance doors down to be what our generation needs.
 Ask us!